 If you're an aspiring producer looking to get to grips with sampling, this guide will walk you through everything you need to know, from its origins to the technical and legal considerations, and even how to perform with samples, inspired by the legends who paved the way.

 Sampling involves taking a portion of a sound recording and reusing it in a different musical context.
-This could be a drum beat, a vocal snippet, a melody, or any other sound that can be digitally captured and manipulated.
-Sampling can add depth, texture, and a unique character to your music.
+This could be a drum beat, a vocal snippet, a melody, or any other sound.

 Most people associate sampling with hip-hop, but it's also widely used in genres like electronic dance music (EDM), pop, rock, and even jazz.
 And it's no surprise it's used so broadly; the versatility of sampling allows producers to explore endless creative possibilities.
 If you're an aspiring producer, sampling is a vital skill to add to your arsenal.